GeeksOfTheDusk/ClosedSocialNetwork/Install.md

 ## Remove it

-If you need to remove Play or Suicide Apartment only delete the corresponding folder
+If you need to remove Play or CSN only delete the corresponding folder